 When Automatic VM Guest Patching is enabled on a VM, the available Critical and Security patches are downloaded and applied automatically.
 This process kicks off automatically every month when new patches are released.
 Patch assessment and installation are automatic, and the process includes rebooting the VM as required.

-With Hotpatch enabled on supported Windows Server Azure Edition VMs, most monthly security updates are delivered as hotpatches that don't require reboots.
-Latest Cumulative Updates sent on planned or unplanned baseline months will require VM reboots.
-Additional Critical or Security patches may also be available periodically which may require VM reboots.
+With hotpatch enabled on supported Windows Server Azure Edition VMs, most monthly security updates are delivered as hotpatches that don't require reboots.
+Latest Cumulative Updates sent on planned or unplanned baseline months require VM reboots.
+Additional Critical or Security patches may also be available periodically, which may require VM reboots.

 The VM is assessed automatically every few days and multiple times within any 30-day period to determine the applicable patches for that VM.
 This automatic assessment ensures that any missing patches are discovered at the earliest possible opportunity.

 Patches are installed within 30 days of the monthly patch releases, following availability-first principles.
 Patches are installed only during off-peak hours for the VM, depending on the time zone of the VM.
 The VM must be running during the off-peak hours for patches to be automatically installed.
-If a VM is powered off during a periodic assessment, the VM will be assessed and applicable patches will be installed automatically during the next periodic assessment when the VM is powered on.
+If a VM is powered off during a periodic assessment, the VM is assessed and applicable patches are installed automatically during the next periodic assessment when the VM is powered on.
 The next periodic assessment usually happens within a few days.